hannabanana96/MPDR_Project/_pages/current_status.md

 *Teleop can be intalled by: `sudo apt-get install ros-noetic-teleop-twist-keyboard`

 ## Webpage Joystick
 On the Admin page of the Delivery System's Web App, there is joystick that can be used to manually control the motors via the `/cmd_vel` topic.
+To publish ROS topics from a webpage, the [rosbridge_suite](http://wiki.ros.org/rosbridge_suite) ROS package needs to be installed.

 To run:
 * Launch a ROS websocket: `roslaunch rosbridger_server rosbridge_websocket.launch`